The Mission

 Aatma means soul in Hindi.

-And everything we do, from the way we simmer to the way we smash burgers, is rooted in soul, memory, and rebellion.
+Everything we do, from the way we simmer to the way we smash burgers, is rooted in soul,

-It’s South Asian comfort food, reimagined in New England, by a white guy who didn’t grow up eating Indian food, but couldn’t stop chasing it once he did.
+tied to history, power, and place.
+This is South Asian comfort food reimagined in New England—by a white chef who didn’t grow up eating Indian food, but couldn’t stop chasing it once he did.

 We don’t copy.